lambdaclass/concrete/ROADMAP.md

 `NEXT` notes are allowed only as scoped follow-ups inside a numbered item; they do not create a second queue.

+Linear does not mean invisible.
+When a long internal phase risks delaying external credibility, add one narrow replayable vertical artifact inside the current linear queue.
+It must not become a side track or product fork; it exists to validate the bet, expose abstraction mistakes early, and give skeptics something real to run.
+Phase 4 may use `examples/compiler_pipeline_probe/` as that transcript for the compiler pipeline; Phase 12 carries the later `examples/credibility_slice/packet_window/` replayable flagship.

 North star: **systems code with explicit authority, bounded behavior, small trusted boundaries, and Lean-backed evidence tied to real source code, while keeping compiler, backend, toolchain, runtime, and target assumptions honest.**